originlake/JPEG-2000-quantization/README.md

 # JPEG-2000-quantization
-# A simple impletation of JPEG-2000 quantization part
+A simple implementation of JPEG-2000 quantization part